tinkercademy-bootcamp/chat-project-haxxxil/exercise-5/README.md

   - Yes.
 Code may smell because of bad coding practices, such as high degree of nesting, huge functions and classes, dead code etc. which might indicate presence of unfound bugs.
 - What does it mean to have a sense of taste in programming?
 How can code taste?
+  - Sense of taste in programming means having specific preferences about how code should be written and maintained (formatting, naming, code structure etc.) developed through experience.
+Code can taste because it requires some creativity to write good (or bad) code.
+Different people have different styles and some can be more generally preferable than others, and this is essentially code taste.
 - Is there an analogue for every sense?
 - What other code senses can you think of?
 - How many senses do humans have?